-Certain telehealth services, including: Primary Care Physician Services, Physician Specialist Services, Kidney Disease Education Services, Diabetes Self-Management Training, Individual Sessions for Mental Health Specialty Services, and

-Group Sessions for Mental Health Specialty Services.

-- You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - The means of electronic exchange used for each Part B service offered as an MA additional telehealth benefit may be provided by telephone, video conference, or other internet-enabled technologies as they become available to the member and provider. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: - You have an in-person visit within 6 months prior to your first telehealth visit - You have an in-person visit every 12 months while receiving these telehealth services - Exceptions can be made to the above for certain circumstances
+Services that are covered for you What you must pay when you get these services Certain telehealth services, including: Primary Care Physician Services, Physician Specialist Services, Kidney Disease Education Services, Diabetes Self-Management Training, Individual Sessions for Mental Health Specialty Services, and Group Sessions for Mental Health Specialty Services.
+You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
+The means of electronic exchange used for each Part B service offered as an MA additional telehealth benefit may be provided by telephone, video conference, or other internet-enabled technologies as they become available to the member and provider.
+Some telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home 0% - 20% coinsurance depending on the Medicare-covered service.
+Primary Care Physician Services, Kidney Disease Education Services, Diabetes Self-Management Training, Physician Specialist Services, and Mental Health Specialty Services are covered telehealth benefits.
+You pay these amounts until you reach the out-of-pocket maximum. of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location • Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You will pay the cost-sharing that applies to specialist services • You have an in-person visit within 6 months prior to your first telehealth visit (as described under "Physician/Practitioner Services, Including Doctor's Office Visits" above).
+You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances